HelloWorld-1017/HelloWorld-1017.github.io/_posts/english/2024-06-28-Latin-Words.md

 > - [ETC.](https://dictionary.cambridge.org/dictionary/english/etc).
 > - [Etc](https://youglish.com/pronounce/etc/english).

-abbreviation for **et cetera**: and other similar things.
+abbreviation for **et cetera**, meaning "and other similar things".
 It is used to avoid giving a complete list.

 - We saw lots of lions, tigers, elephants, ***etc***.